microsoft/MicrosoftDisplayCaptureTools/README.md

 1. Clone the repository
 2. Open the solution file (HardwareHLK.sln) from an admin Visual Studio 2022 instance.
-    a.
-Due to the nature of the tests, admin is required for most testing situations - See [Starting a Test].
+    * Due to the nature of these tests, admin is required for most testing situations.
 3. Right click on the solution and select "restore nuget packages"
 4. Build the solution.